The jury has deliberated, and they’ve decided that a larger home is not the solution to the problem of too much clutter.

 The CEO’s sewing area is the primary source of the problem.
 One cramped room in total.
 In the hallway outside, there are two large closets that face each other and have mirrors on their opposite walls.
 In addition to being ideal for storing fabric and other supplies, this tool is also ideal for checking fit and marking hems.

 With the exception of the fact that who could possibly pin a hem in the middle of this?
 Take a look at this photo in its raw form to get an accurate portrayal of the situation.

 It’s time to get rid of that clutter butt!
 It is recommended by professionals such as Michelle Passoff that you start with your most difficult clutter problem.
 I’m game!
 Now that spring has arrived, the closet is devoid of clothing.
 Let’s get started!

 Set Up Clutter Central!

-I’ll keep a running list of donated items on the computer, too.
-Once printed, an itemized list can be stapled to the donation receipt and filed away for tax time.
-My planner stands open to handle any action items that occur to me as I sort and clear.
+I’ll also keep a running list of the items that have been donated on the computer.
+After it has been printed, an itemized list can be attached to the donation receipt with a stapler and then stored away for use when filing taxes.
+While I am sorting and cleaning, my planner is open so that I can write down any action items that come to mind.